 Therefore, the “TLS 1.2 Upgrade” isn’t about adding TLS 1.2 to our servers.
 It’s about removing TLS versions older than 1.2.

 Somewhere, that’s going to cause trouble for a client computer that never had 1.2 installed.
 These “upgrade” episodes let you verify your ability to connect on “dev” or “qa” deployments before having TLS 1.0 and 1.1 suddenly stop working in your production system.

 SearchStax deployments will all use TLS 1.2 as a minimum.
 Clusters and some single-node deployments also use TLS 1.3.
 Eventually, all will have both 1.2 and 1.3.

-To determine which TLS versions are supported by your SearchStax deployment, use the nmap tool:
+To determine which TLS versions are supported by your SearchStax deployment, open a Linux Bash window and use the nmap tool:

->

-> In the example above, this SearchStax deployment uses TLS version 1.1 and 1.2.
+In the example above, this SearchStax deployment uses TLS version 1.2.

->

-> If you need to have the TLS version adjusted, contact the SearchStax Support Desk.
+If you need to have the TLS upgrade, contact the SearchStax Support Desk.

 Do not hesitate to contact the SearchStax Support Desk.